lucasvolkmer/d2l-en-branch/chapter_preliminaries/autograd.md

 ## Retroceder para variáveis não escalares

-Technically, when `y` is not a scalar, the most natural interpretation of the differentiation of a vector `y` with respect to a vector `x` is a matrix.
-For higher-order and higher-dimensional `y` and `x`, the differentiation result could be a high-order tensor.

-However, while these more exotic objects do show up in advanced machine learning (including [**in deep learning**]), more often (**when we are calling backward on a vector,**) we are trying to calculate the derivatives of the loss functions for each constituent of a *batch* of training examples.
-Here, (**our intent is**) not to calculate the differentiation matrix but rather (**the sum of the partial derivatives computed individually for each example**) in the batch.

 Tecnicamente, quando `y` não é um escalar, a interpretação mais natural da diferenciação de um vetor `y` em relação a um vetor, `x` é uma matriz.